UMM-CSci-4453-S19/lab-7-decaf/README.md

 Instead of diving head-first into the problem we will start simply and work our way up to something more complicated.

 Start by creating a table called 'users'.
 You can pick pretty much whatever structure you would like.
-We will be adding complications to it in short order
+We will be adding complications to it in short order.

 We will start by using a node.js package known as `express.js` to create a very simple web server for our web pages: